 The initial public offering price of our Class A ordinary shares is substantially higher than the pro forma as adjusted net tangible book value per share of our outstanding Class A ordinary shares (after giving effect to the Pre-IPO Conversion) and Class B ordinary shares prior to the completion of the offering.
 Therefore, if you purchase our Class A ordinary shares in this offering, you will pay a price per share that substantially exceeds our pro forma as adjusted net tangible book value per share after this offering.
-Based on the initial public offering price of \$26.50 per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$25.77 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the concurrent private placements at the initial public offering price.
+Based on the initial public offering price of \$27.00 per Class A ordinary share, you will experience immediate dilution of \$26.24 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the concurrent private placements at the initial public offering price.
 We also have a number of outstanding options to purchase Class A ordinary shares with exercise prices that are below the initial public offering price of our Class A ordinary shares.
 To the extent that these options are exercised, you will experience further dilution.
 See "Dilution" for more detail.